linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Mortgage-Backed Securities Analysis and Valuation/Analysis of Nonagency Mortgage-Backed Securities.md

 "Cleanup" and "Borrower Improvement" scenarios described above.

-# THE PROCESS OF ESTIMATING PRIVATE-LABEL MBS RETURNS
+## THE PROCESS OF ESTIMATING PRIVATE-LABEL MBS RETURNS

 The analysis and valuation of private-label MBS is complicated by the need to project and account for a number of variables over and above those required to evaluate agency securities.
 As noted previously, the analysis requires additional metrics necessary to project the principal and interest cash flows paid to the trust, as well as how they will be allocated to the different tranches under a variety of scenarios.

 The additional complexity associated with private-label MBS means that the dominant metric used to assess expected returns is loss-adjusted yield.
 This represents the internal rate of return (IRR) for a security's projected cash flows using the additional factors and variables discussed previously after adjusting for the normal MBS-specific issues such as payment frequency and delay.
 The increased complexity associated with the product means that some methodologies, such as total return analysis, are infrequently utilized in evaluating credit pieces.
 For example, total return requires the estimation of a terminal value at the horizon for each scenario being analyzed.
 The complexity involved in projecting future prices makes them, and thus the analysis, quite subjective.

 In the following sections, we illustrate the technique described in this entry using a series of tranches, as well as the collateral, from a representative 2007-vintage hybrid ARM transaction.
-The three tranches examined include a super-senior (SS) tranche with  $24.2\%$  original credit support; a senior mezzanine (SM) tranche (i.e., a bond originally rated triple-A but junior in priority to the SS) with original credit support of  $5.25\%$ ; and a subordinate ("sub") bond or tranche that originally had  $3.85\%$  credit enhancement.
+The three tranches examined include a super-senior (SS) tranche with $24.2\%$ original credit support; a senior mezzanine (SM) tranche (i.e., a bond originally rated triple-A but junior in priority to the SS) with original credit support of $5.25\%$; and a subordinate ("sub") bond or tranche that originally had $3.85\%$ credit enhancement.

-# Differentiating between Collateral and Tranche Losses
+## Differentiating between Collateral and Tranche Losses

 The various factors outlined above have interesting effects and interactions within individual transactions with respect to losses.
 For one thing, it is important to differentiate between losses on a deal's collateral pool (i.e., at the trust level) and those impacting individual bonds within a transaction.
 Private-label MBS have a variety of internal mechanisms that allocate cash flows and principal losses within the structure to tranches having different degrees of seniority.
 Therefore, losses absorbed by individual bonds are a function of both the losses absorbed by the trust and the amount of credit support available to them.

 Figure 4 shows projected losses, as a percentage of original face, for both the overall collateral pool of the deal as well as the three tranches described above.
 Losses were calculated using different loss severity assumptions while assuming a constant  $4\%$  VPR and CDR.
 (These levels are hypothetical and used for illustrative purposes only.)
 While the line showing projected losses on the collateral has a linear upward slope, the profile of projected losses for the tranches are quite different.
 For example, the SS tranche suffers no losses until severities are greater than  $50\%$ , while the SM begins to experience losses at severities greater than  $40\%$ .
 The sub tranche, however, has a unique loss profile.
 It experiences no losses until severities exceed  $30\%$ , but at that point losses spike higher; virtually the entire principal value of the bond is written off once the assumed loss severity reaches  $45\%$ .
 The chart highlights a critical conclusion; in addition to being different from the collateral, each bond's exposure to losses is a function of its place in the transaction's capital structure.

-# The Interaction of Credit Inputs
+## The Interaction of Credit Inputs

 There are also a series of interesting observations that can be made by comparing the yields of the three bonds under a variety of scenarios.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/f56b2146-2a3e-454e-b6f0-d79cc2db7528/dace62fc90e17665fd388ab0d3783593b38ba1653b9e0b4a0fdf2d3511d06250.jpg)
 Figure 4 Collateral and Bond Projected Losses at Different Loss Severities (assumption: $4\%$ VPR, $4\%$ CDR, 12-month lag)

 For the purposes of the analysis, the bonds were all run at the hypothetical level of a  $10\%$  yield to assumptions of  $4\%$  VPR, a  $6\%$  CDR, a  $60\%$  loss severity, and a 12-month lag.
 (This resulted in prices of 64-12, 48-00, and 6-22 for the three securities.)
-Using those base-case prices, we ran a few representative scenarios in which different variables were altered, with the goal of ex ploring some of the subtleties of the different tranches' returns.
+Using those base-case prices, we ran a few representative scenarios in which different variables were altered, with the goal of exploring some of the subtleties of the different tranches' returns.

 Figure 5 shows yields on the three securities calculated using different CDR projections, assuming a constant  $4\%$  VPR along with a  $60\%$  loss severity and a 12-month lag.
 The yield on the SS tranche remains fairly stable (and actually increases slightly until the CDR reaches